Aviation Science A.S.

 - Locate, select, evaluate and use information in an ethical manner

 - Acquire a Private Pilot’s Certificate, Aircraft, Single Engine Land (SEL)

 - Acquire a Commercial Pilot’s Certificate, Airplane, SEL

 SUNY Schenectady also has a degree program for students interested in Air Traffic Control.
-Learn about our Air Traffic Control (A.A.S.).
+Learn about our Air Traffic Control (A.A.S.) degree program.